ManiAm/Trigger-Talk/README.md

 In addition to these, you can train your own custom wakeword using the [Picovoice Console](https://console.picovoice.ai/), targeting specific platforms (e.g., Linux, macOS, Windows, Android, iOS, Raspberry Pi).
 The result is a `.ppn` model file which you can include in the project and reference by filename.
 Check [this](https://youtu.be/T6jxYRSyF2w) short tutorial for more details.

-## Accessing Microphone and Speaker in WSL
+## Accessing Audio Devices in WSL

-If your application requires direct access to USB audio devices (e.g., microphone or speaker) inside Windows Subsystem for Linux (WSL2), you can use [usbipd-win](https://github.com/dorssel/usbipd-win) to attach USB devices from Windows to your WSL instance.
+If your application requires direct access to USB audio devices (e.g., microphone) inside Windows Subsystem for Linux (WSL2), you can use [usbipd-win](https://github.com/dorssel/usbipd-win) to attach them from Windows to your WSL instance.

 Open a PowerShell (as Administrator) on Windows.
 List available USB devices: